-Development of the Northside Cistern is driven by scientific analysis and provides an innovative response to regional permit requirements for both stormwater pollution prevention and postconstruction requirements for development/ redevelopment, while creating a new source of water in San Diego's drought-prone arid environment.
+Development of the Northside Cistern is driven by scientific analysis and provides an innovative response to regional permit requirements for both stormwater pollution prevention and postconstruction requirements for development/

 Environmental stewardship is a hallmark of operations at the San Diego International Airport.
 The Airport Authority instituted one of the first sustainability policies for a major airport in the United States.
 The Airport Authority is committed to building and operating sustainably and strives to protect the wide variety of natural resources that exist at SAN's location.
 For more information about SAN's sustainability policy and our sustainability report, please visit sustain.san.org.